 DO contact everyone.
 You need to contact anyone who knows what you can contribute.
 Old bosses, coworkers, vendors and customers.
 You never know who has landed a really cool job, who has more work than they can handle or who could use someone just like you.
 One thing I've found, when you contact a lot of people from your past more than you'd like will let you down, but most of them will come through like champs.
 And with Linkedin and Facebook people from your past are much easier to track down.

 DO try long-shots.
 Most of us are very logical when we think of trying to find work.
 We gather the usual suspects in our minds.
 You need to be more creative than that.
 I like to play at least one long shot a day.
 Follow up on an article that you read in the paper, contact someone you only met once, approach someone who seems out of your league.
 I'm not saying that you should put all your efforts into long shots, but a regular dose of long shots can pay off for you.
 It has for me.

 DON'T limit your options.
 The beauty of being a human is that we can surprise ourselves.
 Regularly.
 Yet in a job hunt most people tend to take the narrowest of views of themselves and their opportunities.
 Be open minded about your skills and what you can do.

 And you thought weak ties were just something that a dad received on Father's Day.
 No they are often the key to getting a great job.

 Bob Rosner is a best-selling author and award-winning journalist.
 For free job and work advice, check out the award-winning workplace911.com.
+Check the revised edition of his Wall Street Journal best seller, "The Boss's Survival Guide."
 If you have a question for Bob, contact him via email@example.com.